 Pakistan began the phased introduction of TCV in November 2019, with nearly 30 million children vaccinated as of 2021.
-Liberia, Samoa, and Zimbabwe introduced TCV into their routine childhood immunization programs in 2021.
+Liberia, Samoa, and Zimbabwe introduced TCV into their routine childhood immunization programs in 2021, followed by Nepal in 2022.

 TyVAC'S APPROACH